-In the weeks or months leading up to your surgery, New Jersey Bariatric Center® doctors and staff try to help you prepare for your new life after surgery.
+In the weeks or months leading up to your surgery, New Jersey Bariatric Center® physicians and staff will help you prepare for your new life after surgery.
 Think of your time before surgery as practice for your new life.
-After surgery, your motivation, commitment and dediction will play an important role in your ability to meet your weight loss goals.
-Here are some of the key areas you'll need to focus on immediately after surgery and beyond.
+After surgery, your motivation, commitment and dedication will play an important role in your ability to meet your weight loss goals.
+Here are some of the key areas you’ll need to focus on immediately after surgery and beyond.

 - Eat proteins first.

-- East slowly.
+- Eat slowly.
 It takes time for your brain to realize your stomach is full.
-Easting fast can lead to overeating.
+Eating fast can lead to overeating.

 - When you start eating solid food, it is essential that you chew thoroughly.

 - Don’t drink fluids while eating.
 They will make you feel full before you have consumed enough food.